wix-playground/dapperdox/README.md

 2. You will want to supplement the auto-generated resource documentation with your own authored text and guides.
 3. The default authentication credential passing may not match your API requirements.

+## Configuring the address of the server

+Swaggerly will start serving content from http://0.0.0.0:3123.
+You can change this through the `-bind-addr` configuration parameter, the format of which being `IP address:port number`, such as `-bind-address=0.0.0.0:3123`.

 ## Specifying an OpenAPI specification

 Out of the box, Swaggerly will look for the OpenAPI specification `spec/swagger.json` under the directory specified by the